thisisjah/hello-world/README.md

 # hello-world
-his repository is for practising the GitHub Flow.
+this repository is for practising the GitHub Flow.